Don’t Gamble with DIY Estate Planning

 No Room for Error

 It is important to recognize that men and women simply make mistakes.
-Even estate plans that are generated by attorneys can contain mistakes that if not properly addressed could produce serious consequences.
+Even estate plans that are generated by attorney can contain mistakes that if not properly addressed could produce serious consequences.
 Any mistake that is made by a non-attorney will generate no recourse, and no ability to rectify the problem.
-Alternatively, attorneys strive to make sure that the estate plan is checked, rechecked, and checked again before finalizing it.
+Alternatively, attorney strive to make sure that the estate plan is checked, rechecked, and checked again before finalizing it.
 In the event that a mistake does get past the attorney, their malpractice liability insurance provides recourse for the client, as a way to recover the damages.

 Not State Specific

 Every state in the nation has its own unique laws concerning estate planning.
 The one-size-fits-all online do-it-yourself estate planning solution is simply not state specific.

 Alternatively, estate planning that is generated by a licensed attorney in the state will be written to comply with all state laws.